Geeksltd/Zebble.Billing/README.md

 #### `BillingContextOptions` class

-You can create an instance of `BillingContextOptions` and override following properties:
+You can create an instance of `BillingContextOptions` and override the following properties:

 `BaseUri`: Assigning a Uri to this prop will specify the base URL for any server invocations.
-Beer in mind, when you assing a value for this prop, you don't need to add `Billing.Base.Url` to your `Config.xml` file.
+Bear in mind, when you assign a value for this prop, you don't need to add `Billing.Base.Url` to your `Config.xml` file.

 `VerifyPurchasePath`: The relative path to verify purchase endpoint.
 The default value is "app/verify-purchase".